izaa2005/SE_Project_Phase1_TeamB1/README.md

 Team name: InternLink

-Team Leader: Izabela Lako (Git user: izaa2005)
+Team Leader: Izabela Lako (Git user: izaa2005) Email: ilako23@epoka.edu.al Team Members:
-Team Members:
-Inva Hasani (Git user: ihasani-git),
-Megi Shehi (Git user: megi2203),
+Inva Hasani (Git user: ihasani-git), Email: ihasani23@epoka.edu.a , Megi Shehi (Git user: megi2203), Email: meshehi23@epoka.edu.al ,
-Deshira-Mariana Lusha (Git user: deshira972),
+Deshira-Mariana Lusha (Git user: deshira972), Email: dlusha23@epoka.edu.al ,
-Anxhela Valisi (Git user: avalisi23-cmyk)
+Anxhela Valisi (Git user: avalisi23-cmyk) Email: avalisi23@epoka.edu.al

 Project Details

-Problem:
+Problem Statement:
 University students often struggle to find internships, competitions, and professional opportunities in one centralized place, making it difficult for them to stay informed and apply on time

-Our Solution:
+Proposed Solution:
 A web-based platform where students can find internships, workshops, and events in one place, while companies can post opportunities, and the university manages and verifies them.

 Project Scope:

+Aim:
+Develop a web-based platform that centralizes internships, workshops, and professional opportunities for students while enabling companies, the university, and administrators to manage and verify postings.

+Objectives:
+Provide students with a user-friendly interface to browse, filter, and apply for opportunities.
+Enable companies to create, edit, and manage internship and event listings.
+Allow the university to monitor, verify, and support the quality of posted opportunities.
+Implement an admin system for approving listings, managing users, and ensuring platform integrity.
+Build a secure backend with role-based access and a well-structured database.
+Ensure smooth integration between frontend dashboards and backend APIs.

 Within Scope:
 Web platform development ,